MartinMiles/awesome-sitecore/readme.md

 - [Glass.Mapper](https://github.com/mikeedwards83/Glass.Mapper) - Glass.Mapper has been the redevelopment of the very popular Glass.Sitecore.Mapper project.
 This project aims to create a more robust and more flexible solution that not only works with many different CMS's.
 - [TemplateModelHelper](https://github.com/lowedown/TemplateModelHelper) - Helper methods for working with generated Sitecore Template Models (Mapped through Glass.Mapper or other framework) wit a main goal is to make it easy for developers to query the Sitecore database using generated Template models.
-- [TDS-T4-Model-Generation](https://github.com/Sitecore/TDS-T4-Model-Generation) - T4 model generation for TDS
+- [TDS-T4-Model-Generation](https://github.com/Sitecore/TDS-T4-Model-Generation) - T4 model generation for TDS.
-- [Sitecore.CodeGenerator](https://github.com/ParTech/sitecore.codegenerator) - enerate Glass Mapper interfaces using T4 templates without TDS.
+- [Sitecore.CodeGenerator](https://github.com/ParTech/sitecore.codegenerator) - generate Glass Mapper interfaces using T4 templates without TDS.
 - [Synthesis](https://github.com/blipson89/Synthesis) - an object mapping framework for Sitecore that enables developing more reliable and maintainable sites in less time than traditional Sitecore development.
 It is a strongly typed template object generator that is easily understandable for developers with either a Sitecore or traditional .NET background.
 It neatly integrates with Sitecore MVC (via the Synthesis.Mvc package) as a View rendering model provider and IoC dependency for controller renderings.

 ## Other